 Determination and hard work took him from the ports of London to the stages of the world.
 He saw comedy move from vaudevillian performances to radio and in his last years, television, a medium he would have enjoyed being a part of, but I have no evidence of his involvement.
 Rupert passed away in 1958 at Hampstead, London, aged 71.

 When I first discovered Rupert, my only question was if the Harman family in Australia knew of him.
 I feel they probably did not know their family link, as contact between the Harmans of England and Australia may have ended once Mary Ann passed away in 1873.
 All the same, it is nice to think Sarah Harman of Flemington, aged in her early 80s by that time, may have tuned her wireless to 3LO and listened to her great-nephew Rupert.

 You can watch a performance by Rupert and Elsie from 1935 on this video of footage from the British Pathé.
 Rupert even plays his Cellocordo.

 I must thank Alison Rabinovici who has researched Rupert and his Cellocordo, including for a piece at the Jon Rose Web Project site.
 She replied to my enquiry promptly and offered many places to look for further information.
 She has since followed up with more contacts and I thank her for all her help.

 I big thank you must go to Claire Hardy, the gg niece of Sarah Eva Pank.
-Without her, I would still be tearing out my hair spending every waking moment reading, rereading and analysing.
-Thanks to Claire I can now move on to something else.
+Without her, I would still be tearing my hair out, spending every waking moment reading, rereading, and analysing.
+Thanks to Claire, I can now move on to something else.
 Some would suggest housework…